dialex/start-testing/docs/concepts/tester-responsibilities.md

 ### 🔎 Inspector

-> Your testing should provide enough information for the team to make its own perceived view of quality (…) to help decide things like: when to release, where to bug fix, when to scale back, when to move on, etc.
+> Your testing should provide enough information for the team to make its own perceived view of quality (…) to help decide things like: when to release, when to bug fix, when to scale back, when to move on, etc.
 >
 > — [John Andrews](https://testingfromthehip.wordpress.com/2016/06/14/what-is-the-main-purpose-of-our-testing/)